 The rosary is recited before the daily Mass and before the 8:00 a.m.
 Sunday Mass.

-Adult Initiation (RCIA)
+Adult Initiation (OCIA)